senithkay/vscode-extensions-public/workspaces/choreo-extension/README.md

 2. Once the components are deployed, click on the corresponding project in the Choreo activity panel.

-3. View the build and deployment status of the components in the **Project Overview** page.
+3. View the build and deployment status of the components on the **Project Overview** page.

 ## Troubleshoot